 Finding the best RTX 3090 graphics cards can be daunting.
 The Nvidia GeForce RTX 3090 represents the best of the best that is possible on Nvidia’s new Ampere architecture.
 The RTX 3090 leads the stack in terms of performance as well as pricing as it is the most expensive new consumer graphics card you can go out and buy (if you manage to find one).
 Availability issues have plagued the new releases not only from Nvidia and AMD but also the consoles pretty badly and it’s nearly impossible to find what you’re looking for in 2022.

 While the Nvidia GeForce RTX 3090 Founder’s Edition is a behemoth of a card with its redesigned cooling system, most of the RTX 3090’s potential buyers might not be able to get their hands on the Founder’s Edition or may just want a different experience with their choice of AIB card.
 You shouldn’t underestimate the power of the RTX 3090 which is capable of 1440p gaming as well as 4k and 8k gaming.
-This is our roundup of the Top 5 AIB Partner Cards for the RTX 3090 that we hope will be useful to buyers of the 3090 once stock and availability levels normalize.
+This is our roundup of the Top 5 RTX 3090 graphics cards that we hope will be useful to buyers of the 3090 once stock and availability levels normalize.